plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 MAE is the Mean Absolute Error, RMSE is the Root Mean Square Error, R² is the coefficient of determination.

+For all of the models there were no signs of overfitting or test R-squared being significantly higher than the train R-squared score, hence all models show good 'behavior'.
 In terms of goodness of fit, all models perform relatively similarly.
 There is an increase of about 2% in R-squared when moving from linear to nonlinear models.
 However, there are substantial differences when comparing MAE and RMSE across models.
 Since the task is price prediction, we rely primarily on MAE.
 Using our best-performing model (GBM), predictions are on average off by only €757.09.
 GBM also performs best when evaluated using RMSE, indicating its ability to produce fewer severe pricing errors.
 Note that RMSE is larger than MAE for all models, indicating that when poor price predictions occur, the errors can sometimes be large.

 Overall, the results show clearly that GBM is the best model to predict car prices with the given dataset.